AdrSkapars/uom_policy_dataset/Credit Control Policy.md

-# Directorate of Finance Credit Control Policy
+# Directorate of Finance
+# Credit Control Policy

 Purpose:

 The Credit Control Policy supports the University in running an efficient and effective system of credit management.
 It ensures that all parties involved are aware of the University’s approach to the practice and the procedures involved in the recovery of outstanding debt, both Research and commercial, tuition and non-tuition related.
 The aim of the Policy is to:

 - Minimise the financial and reputational risk to the University and enable the proactive management of all debt incurred by organisations and or students; and
-- Promote a strong credit control ethos within the University that will support collaborative and co-working in Faculties, Schools and other relevant central offices.
+- Promote a strong credit control ethos with in the University that will support collaborative and co-working in Faculties, Schools and other relevant central offices.

-Policy:
+# Policy:

-Customers
+# Customers

 All new and existing customers, where applicable will have a credit worthiness check.

-Sales Invoicing and Debt
+# Sales Invoicing and Debt

 All invoices must be raised in compliance with the University’s general invoicing advice detailed in the Financial Regulations and the Finance Procedures.